abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.array**

-!!!
-Info ""
 Of course you can initialize an `ndarray` using a regular python array.
 Just call the `array` function:

 ```py
 np.array([[1,2,3,4], [10, 20, 30, 40]])